Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 As we've stated, it is incredibly challenging to rank canine intelligence.
 It can even be challenging to figure out exactly what "intelligence" is when it comes to canines and other species.

-What Dogs Are Smarter?
+Which Dogs Are Smarter?

 Breeds that are very obedient, like the German Shepherd, tend to do very well in obedience trials.
-After all, they were literally bred to listen to commands, so they tend to do very good at it.
+After all, they were literally bred to listen to commands, so they tend to do very well at it.

 How Are Samoyeds Smart?